-According to the 2018 State of the Industry Report published in Lawn and Landscape, the number one issue plaguing landscape businesses is finding and retaining quality labor.
-This is largely due to low unemployment rates and competitive pay in other industries that don’t require working in the heat for 10 hours a day.
+According to the 2018 State of the Industry Report published in Lawn and Landscape, the biggest issue plaguing landscape businesses is finding and retaining quality labor.
 While this has already wreaked havoc on a lot of small lawn care companies, it is projected to get worse with the steady growth in the housing market and lawn care industry.
-Here are 3 things you can do to stand out and hire the right people to help grow your business:
+Here are three things you can do to stand out and hire the right people to help grow your business:

 Offer Competitive Payments and Incentives

-Good employees pay for themselves, but bad ones can cost you clients, damage landscaping equipment, and steal your customers by starting their own lawn care business, you’ll need to hire the right employees.
+If you want to grow a lawn care business, you’ll need to hire the right employees.
 Top talent requires top pay, and it’s worth it to ensure a workforce that is dependable and committed to excellence.
-It’s also a good idea to offer an incentive structure in place to motivate them during the busiest parts of the lawn care season.
-Here’s an example.
-Let’s assume weather puts you behind two days, but you provide a $100 bonus if your employees can complete their routes by the end of the week.
+It’s also a good idea to offer an incentive structure to motivate them during the busiest parts of the lawn care season.
+For example, if weather puts you behind two days, you could provide a $100 bonus if your employees can complete their routes by the end of the week.
 If they do complete their route, the $100 is minuscule compared to the money you made from not missing out on a service and your employees feel a sense of satisfaction for handling their business.
 It’s a win-win for everyone.